TIY-Houston-Front-End-Engineering/Course-Guide/Assignments/html-intro-1-partial/README.md

 ![](./blog-masked.png)

-Create a folder containing an index.html file, a style.css file, and an imgs/ folder containing any images you use.
-Zip up the folder and email it to me by midnight.
+Deliverables:

+- a git repo containing:
+    - an `index.html` file
+    - a `styles` folder
+        - `style.css`
+    - an `images` folder
+        - any images you used in your design

+- a publicly visible web page on gh-pages

+I will be checking to see that all of these deliverables were submitted by midnight tonight.
+Good luck!